High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Targets and observations

 \subsubsection{ASTEP photometry}

-To interpret the origin of the TOI signals, we conduct ground-based photometric follow-up observations using ASTEP \citep{Crouzet2008,Guillot2015,Crouzet2020}, located at Concordia Station in Antarctica.
+To interpret the origin of the TOI signals, we conducted ground-based photometric follow-up observations using ASTEP \citep{Crouzet2008,Guillot2015,Crouzet2020}, located at Concordia Station in Antarctica.
 The facility operates a 0.4 m telescope optimised for high-precision time-series photometry under exceptionally stable atmospheric conditions \citep{mekarnia_2016}.
 Since its 2022 upgrade, ASTEP+ performs simultaneous observations in red (R) and blue (B) bands, corresponding to wavelengths of 800 nm (R) and 550 nm (B), respectively.
 The cameras offer pixel scales of 1.05 arcseconds (R) and 1.30 arcseconds (B), yielding wide fields of view of approximately 36 × 36 arcminutes (R) and 44 × 44 arcminutes (B) \citep{Schmider_Abe_2022}.
-We process the data using a combination of IDL-based \citep{mekarnia_2016} and Python-based \citep{Dransfield_Triaud_2022} aperture photometry pipelines, which correct for systematics, extract robust lightcurves, and ensure compatibility with other datasets for joint modeling.
+We processed the data using a combination of IDL-based \citep{mekarnia_2016} and Python-based \citep{Dransfield_Triaud_2022} aperture photometry pipelines, which correct for systematics, extract robust lightcurves, and ensure compatibility with other datasets for joint modelling.
 Table~\ref{obs-ground} summarises all observations.

-In addition to ASTEP, several ground-based facilities in the TESS Follow-up Observing Program (TFOP; \citealt{2019_tfop}) provide complementary photometric coverage, capturing additional transits and broadening the wavelength range.
-Combining ASTEP’s R and B bands with these multi-filter data helps enhance planet validation via achromatic behavior and reveal eclipsing binaries through chromatic trends.
+In addition to ASTEP, several ground-based facilities in the TESS Follow-up Observing Program (TFOP; \citealt{2019_tfop}) provided complementary photometric coverage, capturing additional transits and broadening the wavelength range.
+Combining ASTEP’s R and B bands with these multi-filter data helps enhance planet validation via achromatic behaviour and reveal eclipsing binaries through chromatic trends.